 Although its healing properties have been highly valued by Greek yiayias throughout the millennia, and it has been studied by the European Medicines Agency, as of now the jury is out regarding exactly how the concoctions made from its leaves work to make you feel better.

 Sideritis is found growing on rocky slopes at elevations over 1000 meters (3,280 feet); a hardy flowering staple of the Greek mountains, it is now cultivated for its use in an array of teas.

 There are seventeen different species indigenous to Greece alone, including Sideritis athoa, which grows on Mount Athos; Sideritis clandestina, which grows on Mount Helmos and Taygetos; Sideritis scardica of Mount Olympus; Sideritis raeseri of Mount Parnassus; Sideritis syriaca from the mountains of Crete, known as malotira; and Siderities euboea, which is native to the mountains of the island of Evia.

-This perhaps most iconic, perennial herb has pride of place on any list of the most iconic flowers of Greece.
+This perennial herb has pride of place on any list of the most iconic flowers of Greece.
 With a strong, woody stem, Sideritis is used in what those in the local area call Tea of Olympos.
-The variety of Sideritis found on rocky and areas in North Greece is made into Velouchi tea and Parnassos Tea.
+The variety of Sideritis found in rocky areas in Northern Greece is made into Velouchi tea and Parnassos Tea.

 Sideritis syrίαcα, which grows wild but is also now cultivated on the island of Crete, is also known as malotira male (illness) and tirare (pull), perhaps because it is supposed to “pull” the illness out of you.
 Widespread in the rugged, rocky mountainsides of Greece, it occupies a special place in the history of Greece, which has a long history of employing natural remedies for a host of ailments.